Tomn94/ebooks_tutorial/arkdown.md

 ebooks consume corpus/$username.json
 ```

 Now comes the unveil-- we want to test that the bot is working alright.
-We can use Heroku’s `forman` command for that:
+We can use Heroku’s `foreman` command for that:

 ```
 foreman start